 3.Cold mix asphalt concrete:

-This type of concrete is produced by blending the asphalts in water with the soap as essential before mixing with the aggregates.
+This cold mix asphalt concrete is produced by blending the asphalts in water with the soap as essential before mixing with the aggregates.

 When concrete is in a blended state, asphalts is less viscous and the mixture becomes easier to work and compact.